A Guide to a Traditional Christmas Dinner in France, a Sumptuous Feast of Several Courses

 Christmas dinner in France is a culinary marathon that celebrates both the holiday and the country’s rich gastronomic heritage.

-Expect to be at the dinner table for a good few hours, savouring everything from oysters to foie gras, and don’t even get me started on the cheese course.
+Expect to be at the dinner table for a good few hours, savoring everything from oysters to foie gras, and don’t even get me started on the cheese course.

 First Course – Apéritifs